JetBrains/kotlin-web-site/docs/topics/js/js-overview.md

 ## New Kotlin/JS IR compiler

 The [new Kotlin/JS IR compiler](js-ir-compiler.md) (currently with [Beta](components-stability.md) stability) comes with a number of improvements over the current default compiler.
-For example, it improves the size of generated executables via dead code elimination and makes it smoother to interoperate with the JavaScript ecosystem and its tooling.
+For example, it reduces the size of generated executables via dead code elimination and provides smoother interoperability with the JavaScript ecosystem and its tooling.
-By generating TypeScript declaration files (d.ts) from Kotlin code, the new compiler makes it easier to create “hybrid” applications that mix TypeScript and Kotlin code, and leverage code-sharing functionality using Kotlin Multiplatform.
+By generating TypeScript declaration files (d.ts) from Kotlin code, the new compiler makes it easier to create “hybrid” applications that mix TypeScript and Kotlin code and to leverage code-sharing functionality using Kotlin Multiplatform.

 To learn more about the available features in the new Kotlin/JS IR compiler and how to try it for your project, visit the [Kotlin/JS IR compiler documentation page](js-ir-compiler.md) and the [migration guide](js-ir-migration.md).

 ## Join the Kotlin/JS community

-You can also join [#javascript](https://kotlinlang.slack.com/archives/C0B8L3U69) channel in the official [Kotlin Slack](https://surveys.jetbrains.com/s3/kotlin-slack-sign-up) and chat with the community and the team.
+You can also join the [#javascript](https://kotlinlang.slack.com/archives/C0B8L3U69) channel in the official [Kotlin Slack](https://surveys.jetbrains.com/s3/kotlin-slack-sign-up) to chat with the community and the team.